maenu/method-nullability-plugin/README.md

 ###### method-nullability-plugin-test.zip
 Test project to import into test workspace.

-##### method-nullability.db
-SQLite database, contains indexes for method nullability lookup.

 ##### lib/
 Contains the JARs of the third-party dependencies:

-* commons-csv <br>Used by `DatabaseFiller` to recreate the plugin's nullability database from raw data if available.
+* commons-csv <br>Used by `JavadocDatabaseCreator` to recreate the plugin's nullability database from raw data if available.
 * guava <br>Used for its hashing function, used to create key from hovered method for nullbility lookup.
 * sqlite-jdbc <br>Used for the nullability database.
 * h2 <br>Used as auxiliary database to select from CSV data